ainvaltin/nu_plugin_boltdb/README.md

 }
 ```

-Reload the nushell configuration, ie on Mac
+save the file and reload the nushell configuration, ie on Mac

     source `~/Library/Application Support/nushell/env.nu`